d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 ```

 Now that we have designed the network,
-let's see how it is organized.
+let us see how it is organized.
 Notice below that while `collect_params()`
 produces a list of named parameters,
 invoking `collect_params` as an attribute